 From BR Bullpen

 Crosley Field was originally named Redland Field and the actual stadium opened in 1912.
+It was located at the intersection of Findlay St. and Western Ave.
 Ironically just three weeks before opening day, the field was flooded by the Mill Creek flood.
-However, Marty Schwab and his staff was able to get the field ready for opening day.
+However, Marty Schwab and his staff was able to get the field ready for Opening Day on April 11, 1912, in which 26,336 fans attended.
+The seating capacity was only 20,696 so many fans lined the outfield walls or stood in foul territory.

 In 1934, Powel Crosley purchased the team and the stadium was renamed after him.
 Crosley Field was the scene of the first night baseball game as the Reds and Phillies played under the lights on May 24, 1935.